TonySac/Home-Lab-Docs/docs/NAS_config/omv.md

 Being based on Debian, OpenMediaVault uses a standard Debian installation wizard.
 I [downloaded the latest stable ISO](https://www.openmediavault.org/download.html) (OMV7 as of writing) and wrote it to a USB drive.
 Set the NAS to boot from USB then followed the steps.
 I feel anyone embarking on this journey shouldn't need too much handholding here.
 For reference, here are links to the [OpenMediaVault Installation Instructions](https://docs.openmediavault.org/en/latest/installation/index.html) and [OMV Extras New User Guide](https://wiki.omv-extras.org/doku.php?id=omv7:new_user_guide).

-{: .tip}
+{: .info}
 OMV uses the entire boot disk for the installation.
-The boot drive is not intended to also be used for storage.
+The boot drive is not intended to be used for storage.
 Keep that in mind when selecting a boot disk.

 After a successful install, the OMV machine should boot to a CLI and display the assigned IP address.

+{: .tip}
+Consider setting a static IP address for the OMV appliance.
+There are multiple ways to do this so I will not go into detail here.

 ## OMV-Extras